-The Fortnite World Cup burst onto the esports scene in 2019 with a bang, with over 2 million people tuning in for the final stages of the tournament, which were played in a sold out Arthur Ashe Stadium, in New York.
-Some of the changes expected in 2020 include higher prize money, a different qualification structure to ensure the best players are playing and potentially with trios or squads, instead of solo and duo as it was in 2019.
+The Fortnite World Cup burst onto the esports scene in 2019 with a bang, with over 2 million people tuning in for the final stages of the tournament, which were played in a sold out Arthur Ashe Stadium in New York.
+The COVID pandemic halted the tournament’s momentum, but we can expect big things in the future.

 League of Legends World Championship

 The League of Legends World Championship is the no.1 event on the LoL calendar.
 Played between October and November each year, the tournament brings together to best LoL esports teams from all over the globe.
 The LoL Worlds is also one of the biggest betting events in esports, with betting sites all over the world offering markets on it.

 Game: Dota 2